wawandco/maildoor/README.md

 Maildoor is an email authentication library for Go (lang) it establishes a workflow to login users by emailing tokens to their email addresses instead of using a password.
 It provides an API to define application specific behaviors as part of the authentication process.

-The following chart shows the authentication process flow.
+The following chart shows the authentication process flow followed by the Maildoor library.

 ```mermaid
 graph LR;